krislamo/dicekey/README.md

 # Dicekey

-Dicekey is a [Diceware](http://diceware.com) password generator that aims to be user friendly and encourage the adoption of strong random passwords.
+Dicekey is a [Diceware](http://diceware.com) passphrase generator that aims to be user friendly and encourage the adoption of strong random passphrases.

 ## Quick Start